-Dividend distributions reflect the dividend and/or interest income earned on the securities held by the fund.1 Net capital gains distributions reflect gains from the fund’s sale of securities after deducting any realized losses, including net losses carried over from previous years.
+Dividend distributions reflect the dividend and/or interest income earned on the securities held by the fund.1 Net capital gain distributions reflect gains from the fund’s sale of securities after deducting any realized losses, including net losses carried over from previous years.

 Capital gains from sales of securities held by the fund for one year or less are considered short-term gains and are taxed at the same rates applied to ordinary income.
 Gains on sales of securities held for more than one year are taxed at the lower capital gains rates.